Snow Clearing Information

 - Sand and salt are stored at the City Service Centre.

 - Snow is disposed of at the City snow dump site on Park Road.
 This dump is for City use only.

-- 4 Tandem plow trucks with front plow
+- 6 Tandem salt/sand trucks with front plow

-- 1 single axle plow truck with front plow
+- 1 single-axle plow truck with a front plow

 - 1 1-ton sander with front plow

-- 1 tandem plow truck with front/wing plow
+- 2 tandem plow trucks with front plow/wing

 - 6 end dump trucks (contracted)

 - 1 snowblower for windrow pick-up (plus 1 backup unit)